jms-1005/client-server-web23/README.md

 # To run server
 - Set up a MySQL database named 'ecommerce' with a table named 'products'
 - Go to server home folder and run `npm run start`

+### Quick Tip
+The ecommerce.sql file can be imported to your MySQL database